snotskie/ttrpg/site/src/index.md

 !!! details "DM Note: Setting Basic Stat Check Targets"
     Use $4$ for an easy Basic Stat Check, $8$ for medium, $12$ for hard, $16$ for very hard, and $20$ for a trial the players will be greatly awarded for overcoming.
 The lowest possible Basic Stat Check is $2$.

     Medium is the average for rolls in most situations the players will get themselves into.
-For situations that you surprise your players with that they don't have the chance to prepare for before reacting, consider lowering the difficulty by $2$ or $3$.
+For situations that you surprise your players with that they don't have the chance to prepare for before reacting, consider lowering the difficulty by $1$ to $3$.
 The reason is that surprise situations are more likely to use characters' lower Stat Dice.

-    Also keep in mind that $12$ is the lowest Basic Stat Check difficulty where a player can fail bad enough for disastrous results.
+    Also keep in mind that $12$ is the lowest Basic Stat Check difficulty where a player can begin to fail bad enough for disastrous results.

-### Balanced Stats can Spark

-When two of a character's Stats use the same die, those Stats are "balanced."

-You may spend $2$ dice from your pool of Blessing Dice of the same worth to perform a Spark Stat Check instead of a Basic Stat Check, which combines the dice of two balanced Stats into a single group, such as $2d6$ formed from two balanced Stats using a $d6$ each.
-These Spark Stat Checks represent a character's momentary "spark," that hint of magic or ability to achieve amazing feats, that penchant for pulling out surprising wins, and so on.
-These "sparks" are what allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination -- and ability to control powerful and strange forces!

-Any bonuses or effects that would apply to the balanced Stats used in the Spark Stat Check also apply to the Spark Stat Check itself.

 ### Highs and Lows